The LIVE555TM HLS Proxy

 To run it:

-Note that the RTSP stream must contain H.264 video.
+Note that the RTSP stream must contain H.264 or H.265 video, optionally with an AAC audio track.

 - "cd" to a directory that's accessible by your web server (e.g., /usr/local/www/apache24/data )